 How did it all start?

 Penmaenmawr Museum was founded in 2002.
 It was housed in 4 New York Cottages – one of four refurbished former quarryman’s cottages on the outskirts of the town.
-Six years later the Museum was taken over by the Penmaenmawr Historical Society.
+Six years later the responsibility for running the Museum was passed to the Penmaenmawr Historical Society.

 By 2016 Penmaenmawr Museum had amassed a collection of over 400 objects, including a large photographic archive and a number of local artefacts.
 The Museum had outgrown the little quarryman’s cottage and we had to store most of our collection off-site.
 After a lot of research and consultation, the decision was made to move the Museum to the former post office that had recently become available in the centre of Penmaenmawr.